schlattk/game_of_life_http_server/README.md

 To run the project install http-server globally: npm install http-server -g

-the run the server with: http-server
+then run the server with: http-server

 click on game_of_life.html to run the app